mehul2306/BA_R_Project-1/README.md

 ### 1. Compute the minimum, maximum, mean, median, and standard deviation for each of the numeric variables using data.table package.
 Which variable(s) has the largest variability?
 Explain your answer.
 ### 2. Create boxplots for each of the numeric variables.
 Are there any extreme values for any of the variables?
 Which ones?
 Explain your answer.
 ### 3. Create a heatmap for the numeric variables.
 Discuss any interesting trend you see in this chart.
 ### 4. Run principal component analysis using unscaled numeric variables in the dataset.
-How do you interpret the results from this model?
+How do we interpret the results from this model?
 ### 5. Next, run principal component model after scaling the numeric variables.
-Did the results/interpretations change?
-How so?
-Explain your answers.
+Did the results/interpretations change and how ?.